Willis D. Crittenberger: Early life and military career

 Crittenberger was born in Baltimore, Maryland on December 2, 1890.
-After growing up in Anderson, Indiana, he was appointed to the United States Military Academy (USMA) at West Point, New York in 1909, graduating four years later on June 12, 1913 with the West Point class of 1913, two years ahead of fellow cadet, friend and infantry officer, Dwight D. Eisenhower.
+After growing up in Anderson, Indiana, he was appointed to the United States Military Academy (USMA) at West Point, New York, in 1909, graduating 24th in his class four years later on June 12, 1913, with the West Point class of 1913, two years ahead of fellow cadet, friend and infantry officer, Dwight D. Eisenhower.
 Crittenberger was then commissioned as a second lieutenant in the Cavalry Branch of the United States Army and his first posting was with the 3rd Cavalry Regiment, then stationed at Fort Hood, Texas.
-Among his many classmates were Geoffrey Keyes, Henry Balding Lewis, Paul Newgarden, Richard U. Nicholas, Charles H. Corlett, William A. McCullogh, Douglass T. Greene, Robert M. Perkins, Louis A. Craig, Carlos Brewer, William R. Schmidt, Alexander Patch, Robert L. Spragins, Francis K. Newcomer, Henry B. Cheadle, Lunsford E. Oliver and William L. Roberts.
-Like Crittenberger, they were all destined to become general officers.

 Between the wars

-Unable to see service overseas in World War I, where he remained in the United States training recruits, Crittenberger's advanced military education included the United States Army Cavalry School at Fort Riley, Kansas in 1924, the United States Army Command and General Staff College at Fort Leavenworth, Kansas in 1925 and the United States Army War College at Washington Barracks in Washington, D.C. in 1930.
+Unable to see service overseas in World War I, where he remained in the United States training recruits, Crittenberger's advanced military education included the United States Army Cavalry School at Fort Riley, Kansas, in 1924, the United States Army Command and General Staff College at Fort Leavenworth, Kansas in 1925 and the United States Army War College at Washington Barracks in Washington, D.C., in 1930.
 After assignments to Fort Knox, Kentucky, the 1st Cavalry Regiment (Mechanized)'s new home in 1934, he served on staff positions to the Chief of Cavalry in Washington and, towards the end of the interwar period, realizing that the cavalry's role in any future conflict would be limited (as World War I and trench warfare had proved), becoming increasingly interested in armored warfare, and became chief of staff for the 1st Armored Division.
-On August 1, 1935 he was promoted to lieutenant colonel and, on June 17, 1941 to the temporary rank of colonel.
+On August 1, 1935, he was promoted to lieutenant colonel and, on June 17, 1941, to the temporary rank of colonel.